• Published: Mar 20 2025 04:56 AM

 wave

-Carrie Underwood's Tearful Randy Travis Tribute at the Opry 100
+Carrie Underwood's Heartbreaking Randy Travis Tribute at the Opry

-Travis's appearance at the Opry wasn't just a touching moment; it also marked a significant step in his recovery.
-Earlier in March, he'd announced his "More Life Tour," his first tour in 12 years, with vocalist James Dupre providing support.
-This follows the release of his 2024 song, "Where That Came From," created with the assistance of AI technology.
+But Travis's appearance at the Opry wasn't just a touching moment; it was a major milestone in his recovery.
+Earlier that March, he announced his "More Life Tour," his first tour in 12 years!
+He's got vocalist James Dupre supporting him, which is amazing.
+And if that weren't enough, he even released a new song in 2024, "Where That Came From," using AI technology to help him create it.
+Honestly, who saw that coming?

 FAQ